Date Updated: March 1, 2023

 Netflix has a comprehensive and well-written style guide for timed text/subtitles, which goes into great detail about handling the many situations in subtitles.
-As well as the English guide, there are also several other guides written in English that explain how to style timed text in 37 different languages, from Arabic to Vietnamese.
+As well as the English guide, several other guides written in English explain how to style timed text in 37 different languages, from Arabic to Vietnamese.

 The information is summarized from Netflix’s English Timed Text Style Guide.